 In the concert dance world, Kepley has created works for Ballet Austin II, Kansas City Ballet’s In the Wings program, BC Beat, Columbia Ballet Collaborative, and Manhattan Youth Ballet.
 His ballet, Thrace, was selected as one of the top five performing arts events in Kansas City, MO for 2007.
 He has created site specific work for The Blanton Museum of Art and the Human Rights Campaign of Austin, TX.
 In April 2015, Kepley premiered Season of Innocence, a 45-minute ballet based on Arthur Miller’s The Crucible created for Ballet Austin II.
 The work received the Austin Critics' Table award for Best Choreography, and was named to "Top 10 of 2015" lists by both the Austin American-Statesman and Austin Chronicle.

 Kepley is the founder and artistic director of Motion Picture Show, an NYC-based immersive theatre company which recently premiered REAL LIFE TEST at the Cucalorus Film Festival in Wilmington, NC.
-He is also the host of In Step with Broadway Dance Lab, a podcast that explores the practice and process of becoming a choregrapher.
+The work received Wilmington Theatre Award nominations in the categories of Best Scenic Design, Best Lighting Design, and Best Original Production, and was named "Best of 2017" by Wilmington Star-News.

 Upcoming: West Side Story (Choreographer, Mill Mountain Theatre).